 Paul Kiritsis is an interdisciplinary scholar, poet, professional writer, certified hypnotherapist, and a PsyD candidate in clinical psychology.
 His current internship training experience involves working with individuals with traumatic brain injury (TBI) and severe mental illness at the Community Institute for Psychotherapy in San Rafael, CA. He is also enrolled in a schools’ outreach program and works closely with students at Davidson Middle School every Tuesday.
-Moreover, he is the psychological testing liaison officer for CIP.
+Moreover, he is the psychological testing liaison officer for CIP and is the primary evaluator for neuropsychological testing.
 He holds an MA in psychology (clinical psychology) from Sofia University in Palo Alto, CA, and an MA in history (western esotericism) from Exeter University in Devon, UK.
 He also holds a Grad Dip in Professional Writing and Speech and a BSc in behavioral science from Latrobe University in Melbourne, Australia.

 Kiritsis is the recipient of fourteen literary awards.
 He inaugurated the Dorothea Dix Award, enabling those who have suffered mental and physical illness, disability, or injury a chance at recognition through the written word.
 He is involved with various non-profit organizations and has served as the Vice Chair of the San Francisco Psychological Association of Graduate Students (SFPAGS), the American Psychological Association of Graduate Students' (APAGS) campus representative for Sofia University, and the Vice President of the Greek-Australian Cultural League based in Melbourne, Australia.
 His diverse interests straddle cognitive neuroscience, clinical psychology/neuropsychology, and philosophy of mind on one end of the spectrum and esotericism, comparative religion, history, and mythology on the other.